• Jobs

 • Resources

-Copyright © 1999 - 2023.
+Copyright © 1999 - 2025.
 CyberCoders, Inc. All rights reserved.
-Terms of Use Privacy Policy Cookie Settings
+Terms of Use Privacy Policy Cookie Settings Candidate Security & Phishing

 CyberCoders is an Equal Employment Opportunity Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), age, sexual orientation, gender identity or expression, national origin, ancestry, citizenship, genetic information, registered domestic partner status, marital status, status as a crime victim, disability, protected veteran status, or any other characteristic protected by law.
-CyberCoders will consider qualified applicants with criminal histories in a manner consistent with the requirements of applicable law.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, age, sexual orientation, gender identity or expression, national origin, ancestry, citizenship, genetic information, registered domestic partner status, marital status, status as a crime victim, disability, protected veteran status, or any other characteristic protected by law.
+CyberCoders will consider qualified applicants with criminal histories in a manner consistent with the requirements of applicable state and local law, including but not limited to the Los Angeles County Fair Chance Ordinance, the San Francisco Fair Chance Ordinance, and the California Fair Chance Act.
 CyberCoders is committed to working with and providing reasonable accommodation to individuals with physical and mental disabilities.
-If you need special assistance or an accommodation while seeking employment, please email Benefits@cybercoders.com.
-We will make a determination on your request for reasonable accommodation on a case-by-case basis.
-UnitedHealthcare creates and publishes the Transparency in Coverage Machine-Readable Files on behalf of CyberCoders.
+If you need special assistance or an accommodation while seeking employment, please contact a member of our Human Resources team to make arrangements.

 Upgrade your career